 Find Your Perfect School

-From birth until eight years old, children experience several phases of development including learning to walk and talk, play and learn and behave.
-Child development professionals devote their careers to the research of these phases of development and their impact on children, as well as the best ways to promote their health and wellness.
+From birth until eight years old, children experience several phases of development, including learning to walk and talk, play and learn and behave.
+Child development professionals devote their careers to researching these phases of development and their impact on children, as well as the best ways to promote their health and wellness.

 The associate degree in early childhood education particularly opens up careers as early childhood educators in a wide range of learning environments.
 The associate in child development degree has its fair share of merits, too, including career opportunities in research, education, psychology, and social work.

 The quality of education and training that Child Development professionals get cannot be overstated!
 In dealing with or educating children in their most sensitive phase, practitioners must have learned the basics of the discipline and thoroughly understand how to shape them into upright individuals who recognize and utilize their skills to contribute to society.

 And because choosing the right Associate in Child Development degree is crucial, we present our list of the best options for you.
 The online programs and colleges on our list stand out because they each take pride in these features: